 Now think about the theory of a figurative mark in the context of this dire warning.
 The unsuspecting general public is going to be given this warning so that they are able to know what to do to avoid God's wrath, a very serious thing indeed.
 They will need simple clear understandable instructions that they can act on.
 But a message referencing a forbidden figurative mark is not clear but requires further explanation or thought before people can know what it is they must avoid.
 This would leave people uncertain and unable to follow the instructions.

-If a figurative mark does not work in the warning here, then why did God use figurative language to "warn" Israel about keeping Torah in their thoughts and deeds?
+Since a figurative mark does not work in the warning here, then why did God use figurative language to "warn" Israel about keeping Torah in their thoughts and deeds?
 It worked for that because that earlier hand/forehead sign referenced something that he had already told them volumes about: the Torah.
 He wanted to communicate to them how integral they needed to make Torah to their life and he did so using a powerful metaphorical illustration.
-In contrast, the mark warning is a stand-alone command to a general public who God has only spoken two other messages ever in total to.
-Thus, metaphorical language does not get the job done.
+In contrast, the Mark of the Beast warning is a stand-alone command to the general public to whom God has only spoken two other messages ever in total.
+Metaphorical language does not get the job done.
 The warning about receiving a "mark in the head or hand" can only refer to a literal marking on the forehead or hand which people can readily understand, identify, and know what to do when they encounter it.

 But Wait...If There Will Be a Universal Warning, Why Won't Everyone Just Listen and Avoid the Mark?

-With that settled, it raises another question.
+With that question settled by the third angel worldwide warning text, another question is raised.
 If the warning about the mark is going to be as global and clear as stated above, then why will anyone get trapped into taking the mark?

 This is a simple question with a not-so-simple answer.
 It requires knowing several aspects of the end times in order to understand it.
 To help with that, let me outline the distinct categories people will fall into when the mark is out: